-- 1. Complete summer research for credit. - 2.
-Apply through the "Apply Yourself" site associated with the UK Graduate School for a Master's in Pharmaceutical Sciences. https://gradschool.uky.edu/admissions.
-You will need to use a different email address than what you used to complete the postbac application and you will need to pay the application fee.
-When completing the application, be sure to choose MSPS/PharmD Dual Program for the program-specific information in the Plan of Study section.
-For recommendation providers, please put the mentor that you will be working with to complete your master's thesis.
-We do not need 2 additional letters.
-Since the system will not let you proceed without entering two other names, put in Catina Rossoll for one and Dr. David Feola for the other.
-The application should be submitted by May 31st. - 3.
+- 1. Complete summer research for credit.
+This will consist of a 4 credit research experience students will be provided a syllabus for this research experience. - 2.
 Prior to completion of summer research, the student should form a Master's Advisory Committee and schedule a meeting.
 The committee consists of at least three qualified faculty members and the lab mentor from the Pharmaceutical Sciences Graduate Faculty.
 A faculty member from outside the program is permitted but not required.
-At least one member of the committee must be a Full Member of the Graduate Faculty. - 4.
-Notify the Student Affairs Coordinator (Catina Rossoll catina@uky.edu) of the date and time for the committee meeting and a room will be reserved.
-The advisory committee meeting form should be completed and submitted to Catina Rossoll upon completion of the meeting.
-The research project and plan for progress in the PY3 year should be discussed as well as graduate coursework to be taken during the PY3 Year.
+At least one member of the committee must be a Full Member of the Graduate Faculty.

-5. Upon acceptance in the PharmD/MSPS dual degree program, a transfer of credit form will be submitted by Catina Rossoll to the Graduate School for eligible graduate credits earned as a postbac student during the PY2 Year.
+- 3. Notify (catina@uky.edu) of the date and time for the committee meeting and a room will be reserved.
+The advisory committee meeting form should be completed and submitted to the committee and catina@uky.edu prior to the meeting.
+The research project and plan for progress in the PY3 year should be discussed as well as graduate coursework to be taken during the PY3 Year. - 4.
+Submit a transfer of credit form as directed by the DGS to the Graduate School for eligible graduate credits earned as a postbac student during the PY2 Year.

-- 1. Under the dual degree program, one PharmD course will count towards graduate credit if a grade of "A" or "B" is earned (PHR 951 Scholarship I [3 credit hours]). - 2.
-Additional graduate coursework for credit as recommended by the mentor and advisory committee and research credit is taken during the PY3 Year. - 3.
+- 1. Under the dual degree program, one PharmD course will count towards graduate credit if a grade of "A" or "B" is earned (PHR 952 Principles of Research and Evidence-Based Medicine in Pharmacy Practice [4 credit hours]). - 2.
+Enroll in additional graduate coursework for credit as recommended by the mentor, advisory committee, and DGS during the PY3 Year. - 3.
 Spending time and making progress in the lab throughout the PY3 Year is critical to completing a master's level research project. - 4.
 Prior to the end of the PY3 Year Spring Semester, an advisory meeting should be scheduled.
-Notify the Student Affairs Coordinator (Catina Rossoll catina@uky.edu) of the date and time for the committee meeting and a room will be reserved.
-The advisory committee meeting form should be completed and submitted to Catina Rossoll upon completion of the meeting.
+Notify (catina@uky.edu) of the date and time for the committee meeting and a room will be reserved.
+The advisory committee meeting form should be completed and submitted the committee and catina@uky.edu prior to the meeting.
 At this meeting progress on the research project and the plan for 6-week rotations during PY4 Year should be discussed.
-Dual degree students spend at least one of their 6-week rotations working on their master's thesis (6 credits).
+Dual degree students spend at least one of their 6-week rotations working on their master's research (6 credits).
 It is recommended that they also spend their "off" rotation also working on their master's research in order to fully develop a master's level research project.